draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

     Drawback:
     - works on Linux dev machine, CI pipeline, target platform
     - fails on Windows dev machine, until windows dev commits ☹️

 ---

-# Verify - JSON/XML

-- TODO: Add Example
-- JSON/XML are parsed and compared with .NET standard libraries
-- JSON/XML work out of the box

----

-# Verify - Setup

-- We can define the output folder
-- We can define the file extension
-- ...

----

-# Verify - CI

-- works out of the box
-- No need to install anything on the CI server

----

-# Verify - Diff-Tooling for Devs

-- Visual Studio / Windows
-- Rider
-- Visual Studio Code
-- 1st class support for all major IDEs

-Very cool: customizable to your needs!

----